The four ASD assessments

 This was the second ASD algorithm implemented in the 3di, around 2009.
 Its scoring is based on 61 questions.
 The corresponding route is ASD_brief (ICD-10).

-In current 3di versions, if you still want to see ICD-10 report components, visit the Preferences form.
-The output of this algorithm appears only in the brief Word report, and not in the extended Word report.
-In the brief Word report the corresponding sections appear under the heading ICD-10 ASD.
+In current 3di versions, if you want to run this assessment, you will have to choose to include its scoring tables in the report via the Preferences form.
+The output of this algorithm appears only in the brief report, under the heading ICD-10 ASD.
+It does not appear in the extended report.

-In older 3di versions, prior to the introduction of the DSM-5 assessments, ICD-10 brief was known simply as ASD_brief or sometimes 3di-sv for '3di short version'.
+Previously, the ICD-10 brief was known simply as ASD_brief or sometimes 3di-sv for '3di short version'.

 3. DSM-5 extended

-This output of this algorithm appears only in the extended Word report, and not in the brief Word report, under the heading DSM-5: ASD extended assessment.
+This output of this algorithm appears only in the extended report, and not in the brief report, under the heading DSM-5: ASD extended assessment.

 4. DSM-5 brief